catarina-mtpires/data-science/Fitbit/data overview.md

 	- Heart Rate Variability Histogram;
 	- Stress Management Score.

 	These variables are read individually and joined together in a new dataframe, which contains the dates and correspondent values of all variables.
-The dataframe was saved in a new file, <i>single_daily_records.csv</i> and the correspondent code can be found [here](https://github.com/catarina-mtpires/data-science/blob/main/Fitbit/single_daily_data.py).
+The dataframe is saved in a new file (<i>single_daily_records.csv</i>) and the correspondent code can be found [here](https://github.com/catarina-mtpires/data-science/blob/main/Fitbit/single_daily_data.py).

 2. Multiple daily records - data contains several values per day and includes the following parameters, which are continuously measured by Sense:
 	- Steps;